 Expect the Unexpected: How to Mitigate The Tech Risks of a Virtual Event

-As meeting planners, event professionals, and attendees shift to a virtual world, we are becoming more reliant on technology… which can be a fickle thing.
-We’ve all experienced dropped calls, unsent text messages, and frozen Zoom screens – but how can we lessen the technology missteps when putting on a virtual event?
+As meeting planners, event professionals, and attendees shift to a virtual world, we are becoming more reliant on technology … which can be a fickle thing.
+We’ve all experienced dropped calls, unsent text messages, and frozen Zoom screens — but how can we lessen the technology missteps when putting on a virtual event?
 From video conferencing platforms to audience engagement tools, we’ve got you covered.
 Keep reading to explore some of the best virtual event technology tools that can help make your next virtual event run smoothly.

 Our colleagues took time to talk about this in the recent webinar, 2020 Events Plan V: Virtually Meeting – providing tips of the trade when organizing and producing virtual events.
 Shannon Semler, the Senior Vice President of LAI Live, highlighted easy and actionable ways to get ahead of the technology risks associated with hosting an online meeting.

 Shannon reminded the audience of why event professionals put on fantastic shows again and again, it’s the attendees.
-So how do we bring that in person first-class experience to the world of virtual with little-to-none technology mishaps?
+So how do we bring that in person first-class experience to the world of virtual with little-to-none technical difficulties?
 Read on, my friend.

 - How many participants are you expecting for the virtual conference?
 Is your registration and payment system equipped to handle the amount of expected attendees?